 The device ID is a unique identifier for your device.
-For IP devices provisioned on nRF Cloud, this ID must be unique across all other devices in nRF Cloud.
+For IP devices onboarded to nRF Cloud, this ID must be unique across all other devices in nRF Cloud.
 Use it as the MQTT client ID if your device is using MQTT.

 The recommended device ID format is a UUID.
 All nRF9160 SiPs have a factory generated UUID.
 See also Configuration options for device ID for details on configuring the device ID in your application firmware.